-There's nothing quite as exciting as breaking out new shoes — that is, until you discover that the shoes are breaking you instead.
-There are many reasons why you may end up with blisters from those heeled sandals or even from your functional flats, but there are also many ways to avoid trouble before it starts.
+There's nothing quite as exciting as breaking out new shoes — that is until you discover the shoes are breaking you instead.
+There are many reasons why you may end up with blisters from those heeled sandals or even functional flats, but there are also ways to avoid trouble before it starts.

-From a style guru to the podiatrist of the US Men's and Women's National Soccer Teams, here are some expert tricks of the trade.
+From a style guru to the podiatrist of the U.S. men's and women's national soccer teams, experts offer their tricks of the trade below.

-Then, after you buy the right shoes, break them in!
-Be sure to wear new shoes around your house for a few hours before stepping outside, says Claire Hannum, health and wellness expert for YouBeauty.com.
+Then, after buying the right shoes, break them in!
+Be sure to wear new shoes around your house for a few hours before stepping outside, said Claire Hannum, health and wellness expert for YouBeauty.com.
 This helps break in the shoe, and also points out which areas are uncomfortable or painful.

 Hannum says the most important factor of all is to know your feet.
-“If a certain heel height makes you cringe in pain or you have wide feet that suffer in tight sandals, keep that in mind as you shop, because it will definitely contribute to blisters," she suggests.
+“If a certain heel height makes you cringe in pain or you have wide feet that suffer in tight sandals, keep that in mind as you shop because it will definitely contribute to blisters," she suggested.

 The summer can be especially tricky since flip-flops are often the quickest to cause blisters.
-Keep an eye out for sandals with arch support since they are better for the overall health of your foot.
+Instead, look for sandals with arch support since they are better for the overall health of your foot.